|Posted by Kristen House on November 2, 2017 at 4:20 PM|

 “Hi Lacey,” the principal said.

-What about when you're ending a line of dialogue with a question mark or an exclamation point?
-The dialogue tag needs to start with a lowercase letter, since it’s not the start of a new sentence.
+When you're ending a line of dialogue with a question mark or an exclamation point, the dialogue tag needs to start with a lowercase letter, since it’s not the start of a new sentence.

 "Come back, Lacey!" the students yelled.